 Unlike single pulse and DC measurements, the spectrometer integration time in continuous pulse incorporates entire pulses.
 This means that the sloped sides of the pulse are part of the measurement.
 Since LED output is not linear, at 50% current you get a luminous flux output greater than 50% which introduces error.
 It’s critical to have fast rise and fall times to avoid these errors.
 The industry recognizes this error and TC2-63 specifies that your current source must be able to produce microsecond-level rise times.

 This webinar will help you learn the sources of measurement errors and how to best minimize them to improve your overall accuracy.

-Click here to learn more about SpikeSafe Performance Precision Pulsed Current Sources.
+Learn more about SpikeSafe Performance Precision Pulsed Current Sources and Source Measure Units.